 Piller’s reporting led to the investigations and Senate hearings and, now, a greater push for open government.
 The Toll Bridge Program Oversight Committee, for instance, now adheres to the state’s open meetings law.

 In addition, DeSaulnier called for a criminal investigation given the results of his committee’s report, and said last week he’s taking his findings to Attorney General Kamala Harris.

 The Senate investigative report’s recommendations go well beyond Caltrans to a culture of open government.
 They are strong recommendations that ought to be welcomed by every Californian.
-They include:• No public agency should be exempt from basic open government, including open meeting laws.
+They include:

 • Top state officials and politicians need to investigate allegations of retribution against dissenters within Caltrans who were trying to protect the public.